Jira Integration

 - Working with multiple clients, each with their own Jira

-- A specific project needs different credentials than your personal Jira
+- A specific project needs different credentials than your Global Jira

-- Project requires company/client Jira instead of personal Jira
+- A project requires the company / client Jira instead of your Global Jira

 How to Configure